surajp/sfdx-powershell-autocomplete/README.md

 - sfdx (the `npm` version installed using `npm i -g sfdx-cli`)
 - powershell (regular or powershell core)

+### Installation

-### Copy this script file (sfdx-autocomplete.ps1) to any directory on your machine.
-Add a reference to the script in your profile.ps1.
-Refer to the link below for instructions on how to create your custom powershell profile
+Copy this script file ([sfdx-autocomplete.ps1](./sfdx-autocomplete.ps1)) to any directory on your machine.
+Add a reference to the script in your Powershell User Profile file.
+Refer to the link below for instructions on how to set up your Powershell Profile.

 https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7

-### How to use
+### Usage

 - Type in 'sfdx' followed by any portion of the command you're looking for.
 For eg: Type in `sfdx` followed by a space and `lightning` to see all `force:lightning` commands, or `test` to see all commands associated with running tests.
 - After you type in a command, add double hyphens (`--`) followed by `<TAB><TAB>` to see the list of flags associated with the command, that you can then tab through.